 POTASSIUM CHANNEL BLOCKER

-Ampyra is a prescription medication approved by the Food and Drug Administration (FDA) to improve walking speed in adults with all types of multiple sclerosis (MS).
+Ampyra is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to improve walking speed in adults with all types of multiple sclerosis (MS).
 It is the first drug that has been approved for this purpose.
-The drug name of Ampyra is Dalfampridine.
-Ampyra is not a cure for MS, but it can help reduce symptoms related to walking.
+Ampyra may also be referred to by its drug name, dalfampridine.

 Ampyra may not be appropriate for people with kidney problems or a history of seizures.
 It is unknown whether Ampyra is safe to take during pregnancy or breastfeeding.